hpi-epic/btp-tuk/README.md

 ![](img/cf-spaces-1.png)
 ![](img/cf-spaces-2.png)

+### Submission
+After finishing this excercise, please create the following artefacts to upload them in our course on Moodle:
+- TODO
+- ...

+The deadline is DD.MM.YYYY, end of day.

 ### Optional: Clean-up
 After the exercise and submitting your results, you can clean up your account and machine.
-If you are using homebrew on macOS, you can use the following command to remove the cloud foundry CLI:
+If you are using homebrew on macOS, you can use the following command to remove the Cloud Foundry CLI:
 ```shell
 > brew uninstall cloudfoundry/tap/cf-cli@8
 ```